ccls/sequencing/README.md

 	Removed ...

-		--run_butterfly : no longer needed as is default
+		--run_butterfly : no longer needed (or allowed) as is default

 		--compatible_path_extension : triggers java exception as is invalid Exception in thread "main" java.lang.NullPointerException